stavrosdidakis/Node-MQTT-Tutorial/README.md

 <p align="center">
 <img alt="Terminal" src="assets/terminal.png" width="420" /></p>

 There are many more benefits in using MQTT.
 You will notice here that the speed and quality of service is excellent.
-In addition, you may include as many clients as needed, by utilizing this simple infrastructure of publishers, subscribers, and channels.
-For this reason, MQTT is already a solid option in the development of interconnnected system architectures.
+In addition, you may include as many clients as needed by utilizing this simple infrastructure of publishers, subscribers, and channels.
+For this reason, MQTT is already a solid option in the development of interconnected system architectures.